Brian Hooks

 Timeline

 • Brian Hooks is born in Bakersfield, California.
-(Source: Wikidata)
+(Source: Wikipedia / Wikidata)

 1973-07-27

-• Hooks stars as the protagonist Rob Douglas in the comedy film 3 Strikes.
-(Source: Wikipedia)
+• Graduated from the University of Michigan with a B.A. in political science and starred as the protagonist Rob Douglas in the comedy film 3 Strikes.
+(Source: Wikipedia / Web Search Results)

 2000-01-01

-• Hooks appears as the character DJ in the film Soul Plane.
+• Starred as DJ in the comedy film Soul Plane.
 (Source: Wikipedia)

 2004-01-01

-• Hooks begins serving as COO and Executive Director of the Mercatus Center at George Mason University.
+• Appointed as the Chief Operating Officer and Executive Director of the Mercatus Center at George Mason University, serving until 2014.
 (Source: Wikipedia (nonprofit leader))

 2006-01-01

-• Hooks transitions from the Mercatus Center to become the President of the Charles Koch Foundation.
+• Appointed as the President of the Charles Koch Foundation.
 (Source: Wikipedia (nonprofit leader))

 2014-01-01

-• Hooks is named Chairman and CEO of Stand Together.
+• Named Chairman and CEO of Stand Together.
 (Source: Wikipedia (nonprofit leader))

 2018-07-01

-• Hooks' bipartisan efforts contribute to the passage of the First Step Act for criminal justice reform.
+• Led bipartisan efforts on criminal justice reform, helping pass the First Step Act.
 (Source: Wikipedia (nonprofit leader))

-• Hooks is recognized on the TIME 100 Next list for his leadership in philanthropy.
+• Named to the TIME 100 Next list.
 (Source: Wikipedia (nonprofit leader))

 2021-01-01